Abbilaash/Richie2.com/README.md

 I tend to favor dark backgrounds.
 However, need to support both dark/light themes like the smartphones do.
 IF it's daytime then light theme, else use dark theme...
 Background needs to be contrasted on the paragraph sections.
 This will be a multi-page site to direct users about me.
-Must be a *responsive design* that looks great on PC, iPad (2015~), and iPhones (6s ~).
+Must be a *responsive design* that looks great on PC (both 2k & 4K screens), iPad (2015~), and iPhones (6s ~).
 Project is to design 14 pages as defined below.
 (Half of them are error pages with similar designs...)

 **Awarded freelancer will likely be hired for ongoing work at market rate for this site.**